6 Habits You Should Break If You're Trying to Lose Weight

 Whatever you choose to eat, start with the portion on the nutrition label, put it in a bowl, sit down at the table and savor the snack, paying attention to how satiated you feel.
 Still feel hungry afterward?
 Go back for more.

-Drastic diets aren't necessary for weight loss, and, in fact, they may wreak havoc on your metabolism and lead to weight regain.
+Drastic diets aren't necessary for weight loss.
+In fact, they may wreak havoc on your metabolism and lead to weight regain.
 Take the simple and more effective approach of changing your habits instead for weight loss that lasts.